RedHatInsights/cloud-connector/README.md

 #### Message processing errors

 What if client cannot handle the message?
 Can't parse it, can't dispatch it, etc?
 Send back a message-response of type error?
+The cloud-connector cannot do much with the error besides log it.

 ```
 {
-    "type": "message-error",
+    "type": "message-response",
     "message_id": "xxx-xx-xxx",
     "in_response_to": "33390934-7628-49f6-88ea-528ef740c774",
     "version": 1,
     "sent": "2020-12-04T17:19:47+00:00",
     "payload": {
+      "result":  "error",
       "details": "error details"
     }
 }